Code-Institute-Submissions/WIAM/README.md

 ---

 ## Testing
-I have tested with the W3C Markup Validator and W3C CSS Validator Services.
+I have tested with the W3C Markup Validator and W3C CSS Validator Services every time I finished a section, or if I added some changes.
+This helped me to find immediately errors and fix them.

 I have tested the website on various screen sizes from mobile phones to large desktop.